 Trade receivables are amounts due from customers for merchandise sold or services performed in the ordinary course of business.
 If collection is expected in one year or less (or in the normal operating cycle of the business if longer), they are classified as current assets.
-If not, they are presented as non-current assets.
-Trade and other receivables are initially recognised at fair value and subsequently measured at amortised cost reduced by appropriate allowance for estimated doubtful debts.

-Notes to the financial statements for the year ended December 31, 2019
+Notes to the financial statements for the year ended December 31, 2022